viviancreates/java-fundamentals/fundamentals_storage_lockers/README.md

   - to rent the locker, asks for the pin and number
   - to access locker, asks for the pin
   - to release the locker, n/a just set it back to available
+- service methods finished

 7. go back to locker
 - encapsulation continued

 8. flow in main
+  - added the while true loop to remember the objects(arrays?)

+9. make sure all scanner info and user io is in io class
+- biggest issue was lockerservice -> want to have lockerservice only receive parameters and return results, not to to chat with the user(io), that should only be io class

 # misc
 -locker just holds the data (REMEMBER architecture does 3 things ->tasks, main, data)